rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

     CustomLog logs/ssl.domain.com.access_log combined
     </VirtualHost>

-**Note**: Keep in mind that the paths to the certificate files will need to be changed to where ever you choose to place your certificate.
+**Note**: Any paths to the certificate files need to be changed to where ever you choose to place your certificate.

 Save the changes and exit the editor.

 ### iptables

-You may need to open a port in your firewall to allow SSL connections to port 443.
+You might need to open a port in your firewall to allow SSL connections to port 443.
 To check, get a list of your firewall rules:

     sudo /sbin/iptables -L

-If you have iptables active but it doesn't have any exceptions for port 443, we'll have to add some:
+If you have iptables active but it doesn't have any exceptions for port 443, add the exceptions by running:

     sudo /sbin/iptables -I INPUT -p tcp --dport 443 -m state --state NEW,ESTABLISHED -j ACCEPT sudo /sbin/iptables -I OUTPUT -p tcp --sport 443 -m state --state ESTABLISHED -j ACCEPT

-Remember to add the rules to your iptables config file or, on Red Hat-based distributions, run:
+Remember to add the rules to your iptables config file.
+If you're on a RHEL distributions, run:

     sudo /sbin/service iptables save